anysphere/coauthor/INSTALL.md

    [timezone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)
    (used as the default email notification timezone for all users).
 5. `cd .deploy`
-6. `mup setup` to install all necessary software on the server
+6. `mup setup` to install all necessary software on the server.
+Use nvm to setup the node version to 16: `nvm use 16` every time we start that aws machine.
+7. Restore your backups via `mongorestore` on the deploy server.
+The dumps folder should be setup correctly.
-7. `mup deploy` each time you want to deploy code to server (initially and after each `git pull`)
+8. `mup deploy` each time you want to deploy code to server (initially and after each `git pull`)
-8. If you proxy the resulting server from another web server, you'll probably want to `meteor remove force-ssl` to remove the automatic redirection from `http` to `https`.
+9. If you proxy the resulting server from another web server, you'll probably want to `meteor remove force-ssl` to remove the automatic redirection from `http` to `https`.